Shemp Howard: Solo years

-Shemp seldom stuck to the script.
-He livened up scenes with ad-libbed dialogue and wisecracks, which became his trademark.
-In late 1935, Vitaphone was licensed to produce short comedies based on the "Joe Palooka" comic strip.
-Shemp was cast as "Knobby Walsh," and though only a supporting character, he became the comic focus of the series, with Johnnie Berkes and Lee Weber as his foils.
+Shemp preferred to improvise dialogue and jokes, which became his trademark.
+In late 1935, Vitaphone was licensed to produce two-reel short comedies based on the Joe Palooka comic strip.
+Shemp was cast as Knobby Walsh, and although only a supporting character, he became the comic focus of the series, with Johnnie Berkes and Lee Weber as his foils.
 He co-starred in the first seven shorts, released in 1936–1937.
-Nine of them were produced, the last two done after Shemp's departure from Vitaphone.

-Away from Vitaphone, Howard unsuccessfully attempted to lead his own group of "stooges" in the Van Beuren musical comedy short The Knife of the Party.
-It was a rare failure in an otherwise successful solo career.
-In 1937 he followed his brothers' lead, moved to the West Coast, and landed supporting-actor roles at several studios, predominantly Columbia Pictures and Universal.
-He worked exclusively at Universal from August 1940 to August 1943, performing with such comics as W. C. Fields (playing Fields' bartender in the film The Bank Dick, 1940); and with comedy duos Abbott and Costello and Olsen and Johnson.
-He lent comic relief to Charlie Chan and The Thin Man murder mysteries.
-He appeared in several Universal B-musicals of the early 1940s, including Private Buckaroo (1942; in which he clowned onstage with The Andrews Sisters during their performance of "Don't Sit Under the Apple Tree"), Strictly in the Groove (1942), How's About It?
-(1943), Moonlight and Cactus (1944) and San Antonio Rose (1941), in the latter of which he was paired with Lon Chaney, Jr. as a faux Abbott and Costello.
+In 1937, he followed his brothers' lead, moved to the West Coast, and landed supporting roles at several studios, mainly Columbia Pictures and Universal.
+At first he freelanced, lending comic relief to murder mysteries with Charlie Chan and The Thin Man.
+He worked exclusively at Universal from August 1940 to August 1943, performing with W. C. Fields, Abbott and Costello, Olsen and Johnson, and the Little Tough Guys, among others.
+He appeared in several Universal B-musicals of the early 1940s: San Antonio Rose (1941) paired him with Lon Chaney Jr. as a faux Abbott and Costello.
+Other budget musicals included Private Buckaroo (1942), Strictly in the Groove (1942), How's About It?
+(1943), and Moonlight and Cactus (1944).
 Most of these projects took advantage of his improvisational skills.
 When Broadway comedian Frank Fay walked out on a series of feature films teaming him with Billy Gilbert, Gilbert called on his closest friend, Shemp Howard, to replace him in three B-comedy features for Monogram Pictures, filmed in 1944–45.
-He also played a few serious parts, such as his supporting role in Pittsburgh (1942) starring Marlene Dietrich and John Wayne.
+He also played a few serious parts, such as his supporting role in Pittsburgh (1942), starring Marlene Dietrich and John Wayne.